CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.1 routers and switches.md

 ### 2 5 Incorrect planning and conception

 Many institutions plan and design the use of routers and switches incorrectly.
 Among other devices are procured, which are not sufficiently dimensioned, z.
 For example, in terms of port number or performance.
-As a result, a router or switch is already overloaded when it is first used.
+As a result, a router or switch is already overloaded when used for the first time.
 As a result, services or entire networks may not be accessible and the error must be corrected consuming.

 ### 2 6 Incompatible active network components

-Compatibility problems can arise in particular when existing networks are supplemented by active network components from other manufacturers or when networks are operated with network components from different manufacturers.
-If active network components with different implementations of the same communication method are operated together in a network, individual subareas of the network, certain services or even the entire network can fail.
+Compatibility problems can arise in particular if existing networks are supplemented by active network components from other manufacturers or if networks are operated with network components from different manufacturers.
+If active network components with different implementations of the same communication method are operated together in one network, individual subareas of the network, certain services or even the entire network can fail.

 ### 2 7 MAC flooding